 As a motorcyclist, you are different to a car driver.
 You’ve chosen a bike over a car as a method of getting from A to B, we recognise that we also need to understand this difference and be aware of potential prejudices against you.

-We have been recognised with many awards and our credentials put us head and shoulders above others in our field of expertise.
+We have been recognised with many awards and our credentials put us head and shoulders above other law firms in our field of expertise.

 Most importantly, it is what our clients say which holds most sway.
 We are proud to have over 1,500 five-star reviews on independent review site Trustpilot.